 Instructional Services for Faculty

-Many of our students encounter new challenges associated with the work of college-level library research.
-Currently, there is not a required class in the general education curriculum that insures that students will develop these critical abilities before they arrive in your classroom.
-Despite these challenges, teaching faculty frequently assume that students’ research skills are much more advanced than they really are.
-Ask your students the following questions:
+Many students encounter challenges associated with the complex work of college-level research.
+Currently, there is not a required class in the General Education curriculum that insures that students will develop these critical abilities in their first years.
+Library faculty work with disciplinary faculty to integrate information literacy across their programs of study to insure that students succeed academically and as lifelong learners post graduation.

-The Halle Library strives to develop our users’ skills in finding, evaluating, and effectively using information through a variety of instructional services.
-In addition to the suite of services that we offer to students, librarians also offer some of the following opportunities for collaboration to departmental faculty:
+The Halle Library strives to develop students’ skills in finding, evaluating, and effectively using information through a variety of instructional services.
+Librarians also offer these opportunities for collaboration to departmental faculty:

-- Librarians collaborate with faculty to integrate library and information literacy instruction into courses that contain a significant research component or that require the use of specialized electronic or print resources.
+- Librarians collaborate with faculty to integrate library and information literacy instruction into courses that contain a significant research component or that require the use of specialized resources.

-- Librarians collaborate in the development or review of any library-related assignments.
-We can also provide input on making assignments more efficient and effective.
+- Librarians collaborate in the development or review of research-related assignments and can also provide input on making assignments more effective.

-- Librarians develop research guides that provide a customized web page through which your students can access relevant research materials for your course
+- Librarians develop research guides that provide a customized web page for students to access relevant research materials for a specific course.

-- Librarians will consult with your department to assist you in determining which classes in your programs might best feature research components.
-Librarians will also work with you to develop curriculum so that students can build their research skills as they move through the programs in your department.
+- Librarians consult with departments to assist in determining which classes in a program might best feature research components.
+Librarians can also assist in the development of curriculum so that students can build their research skills as they move through a program.